Hendrik Kruys: Biography

-Hendrik Kruys was born in Vriezenveen, Overijssel, on 10 December, 1851.
-His father Claas Kruys (1802-1877) was Mayor of Vriezenveen from 1852-1870, and a merchant at the firm Jansen, Joost & Co in Saint Petersburg, Russia.
-His mother was Frederika Bramer (1823-1899), the second wife of his father.
+Hendrik Kruys was born in Vriezenveen, Overijssel, on 10 December 1851.
+His father Claas Kruys (1802–1877) was Mayor of Vriezenveen from 1852 to 1870, and a merchant at the firm Jansen, Joost & Co in Saint Petersburg, Russia.
+His mother was Frederika Bramer (1823–1899), the second wife of his father.

 Hendrik was a half brother of Gerhardus Kruys, a Dutch vice admiral and minister of Navy.
-Hendrik's great uncle was Jan Kruys (1767-1830), the first Mayor of Vriezenveen.
+Hendrik's great uncle was Jan Kruys (1767–1830), the first Mayor of Vriezenveen.

 History

 Hendrik was a member of the ‘Rusluie’, a Dutch community in the city of Saint Petersburg.
 From 1721 to 1918, Saint Petersburg was the capital of the Russian empire of the tsars.

 The Rusluie, mostly traders and merchants, originally came from the town of Vriezenveen in the Netherlands and included members of the Kruys family.
 The distance between Vriezenveen and Saint Petersburg is about 2,400 kilometres.
-According to a description in the diary of Hendrik's uncle Jacob Kruys (1812-1852), the journey by covered wagon led through Osnabrück, Berlin and Riga and took 15 days.
+According to a description in the diary of Hendrik's uncle Jacob Kruys (1812–1852), the journey by covered wagon led through Osnabrück, Berlin and Riga and took 15 days.

 Between 1720 and 1917, several hundred people from Vriezenveen lived in Saint Petersburg.
 Although they formed a tight community with their own customs, most eventually returned home to enjoy their acquired wealth.